tradex-app/TradeX-chart/src/docs/src/content/docs/reference/index.md

 ## Features

 * Lightweight and smooth with one dependency
+* Framework independent, thus future proofing the chart
+* API that is logical and organized, making it easy to use
 * Built-in indicators
 * Custom indicators - build your own
-* Highly customizable
+* Highly customizable and extensible
-  * Themes - style everything in the chart
+  * Themes - style everything in the chart, make it a native part of your app
   * Functionality - subscribe and respond to the chart's internal events
+  * Add the features you desire

 ## Where to Download TradeX Chart